RutledgePaulV/ring-firewall-middleware/readme.md

 this can quickly grow to a large amount of memory (70+ MB).

 ring-firewall-middleware simply runs a fast bit manipulation to see if the client ip lies within the cidr range.
-This operation takes just ~1μs regardless of cidr range size and requires only a few bytes of memory.
+This operation takes just 1μs and a few bytes of memory regardless of the size of the cidr range.

 ---